doseiai/docs/README.md

-# DeployPlex Documentation
+# Dosei Documentation

 The infrastructure for developers working on the AI application layer.

 ## Documentation

-For details on how to use DeployPlex, check out our [documentation](https://deployplex.com/docs).
+For details on how to use Dosei, check out our [documentation](https://dosei.ai/docs).

 ## LICENSE

-DeployPlex Documentation is published under the [Apache-2.0](LICENSE)
+Dosei Documentation is published under the [Apache-2.0](LICENSE)